ZA

 If the death was caused by a road accident, what should we do first?

-Open the Road Accident Fund (RAF) lane early: gather standard death-claim documents and preserve all accident evidence (case numbers, reports, invoices/receipts).
-Ask for the correct RAF process for death claims and keep a dated timeline and reference for follow-up.
+Open the Road Accident Fund (RAF) lane early, gather standard death-claim documents, and preserve all accident evidence, case numbers, reports, and invoices or receipts.
+Ask for the correct RAF process for death claims, keep a dated timeline, and do not delay because RAF claims have time limits.

 If you suspect a retirement fund or similar benefit exists but can’t find the administrator, use the FSCA Unclaimed Benefits Search to locate possible matches and contact details, then follow the relevant fund’s claims process to prove a valid claim.